 print(X_train_minmax)

-b) Z-score Normalization/standardization( Zero mean normalization /standardization) : In this technique, the values are normalized based on the mean and standard deviation of attribute A. For V value of attribute A, normalized value Ui is given as,
+b) Z-score Normalization/standardization( Zero mean normalization /standardization) : In this technique, the values are normalized based on the mean and standard deviation of attribute A. For Vi value of attribute A, normalized value Ui is given as,

 where Avg(A) and Std(A) represents the average and standard deviation of values attribute A respectively.